allez-chauffe/marcel/README.md

 Marcel is based on plugins, and we need you to complete the collection!

 By convention, a plugin should have a name begin with `marcel-plugin-*` (`marcel-plugin-text` for example).
-This ways, you can find a list of all available plugins by [searching them on github](https://github.com/search?utf8=%E2%9C%93&q=marcel%2Dplugin)
+This way, you can find a list of all available plugins by [searching them on gitHub](https://github.com/search?utf8=%E2%9C%93&q=marcel%2Dplugin)

 [See the marcel-plugin package to know more about plugin creation.](./node-packages/marcel-plugin)